Unusual Events In Exercises 37 and 38, find the indicated probabi... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution is a statistical distribution that describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this case, playing nine games of rock-paper-scissors can be modeled as a binomial distribution where the number of trials is 9 and the probability of winning each trial is 1/3.
-This concept is crucial for calculating the probability of winning fewer than two games.
+In this case, winning a game of rock-paper-scissors can be modeled as a binomial distribution where the number of trials is nine (the games played) and the probability of success (winning) is 1/3.
+This concept is crucial for determining the probability of winning exactly five games.

 Recommended video: